Spiritual Prep & Cross-Cultural Training

 b.
 Response: Ask to find out exactly what the real issue is about.
 Choose to believe and expect the best.
 Respect and respond to the authority of your leader.

 4. Wrongs: Things that upset you or cause friction or hurt feelings

 Keep short accounts!
 It is nearly impossible to live with people for four weeks without someone hurting or upsetting someone else.

 a.
-Example: Your roommate on the project has borrowed some of your things without asking permission.
+Example: Your roommate on the trip has borrowed some of your things without asking permission.

 b.
 Response: Assume the best and that the other person is teachable.
 “The wise, when rebuked, will love you all the more” (Proverbs 9:8-9 NLT).